DiRoots-Limited/DiRoots.ProSheets.Releases/docs/ui-components/formats-tab.md

 ProSheets allows you to batch Export Sheets/Views to PDF, DWG, DGN, DWF, NWC, IFC, and IMG (JPEG, PNG, TIFF)

 ![ProSheets Selecting File Formats to export](../../assets/images/PS-PDF-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>
 ## PDF Settings

 ProSheets uses the Revit engine and a custom instance of PDF24 printer (diroots.prosheets printer) to export to PDF.
 ProSheets supports all Revit to PDF options plus some additional handy features.

 ![ProSheets Revit PDF Settings](../../assets/images/PS-PDF-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>
 Supported settings:
 - **all PDF Revit settings** (paper placement, oritantion, zoom, vector and raster processing, etc.)
 - additional settings for combined PDFs